SHANMUKH-R/SHANMUKH-R/README.md

 ## AIML Enthusiast

-- 🔭 Currently working on Applied data science and venture applications, opportunity tech - Startup studies.
+- 🔭 Currently working on Applied data science and venture applications, Deep Learning applications.
 - 🌱 Training with Machine learning and Deep learning
 - 👯 Looking forward to collaborate on medium and stack overflow
-- 🤔 I’m looking for help with Puppet and Docker
-- 💬 Ask me about Data analysis and Blender-3D graphics
+- 💬 Ask me about Machine Learning, Data Science and Blender-3D graphics
 - 📫 How to reach me: Gmail-shanmukhtaman@gmail.com
 - ⚡ Fun fact: Im a workaholic and fast learner.
 Always open to sharing ideas.
+- 🤔 He/Him

 ## Skills and Experience

 * 🐍 Python
 * 💻 HTML, CSS, C, C++
 * 🧊 Blender-3D
+* TensorFlow, ML/DL
 * Data Analysis, Data Visualization
-* AIML
 * Completed AIML internship with HexnBit

 ## Some of my works